Study On Young Adults Suggests Eating Regularly Is The Key To Weight Management

 When it comes to the best tools for weight management, the University of Helsinki researchers stressed that eating regularly is important, but added that it’s also recommended that people be cognizant of the factors that can affect their well-being and find “a more general sense of meaning in [their lives]” in order to keep their weight at healthy levels.

-Around the same time the new research on weight management was published in the journal Eating Behaviors, nutrition and exercise scientist Kathleen Alleaume wrote an op-ed for News.com.au,encouraging people to “throw away the rulebook” and avoid overly strict diets in order to keep the pounds off.
+Around the same time the new research on weight management was published in the journal Eating Behaviors, nutrition and exercise scientist Kathleen Alleaume wrote an op-ed for News.com.au, encouraging people to “throw away the rulebook” and avoid overly strict diets in order to keep the pounds off.
 While she emphasized at several points that it’s still important to focus on eating healthy foods, she suggested that people should be making changes they can buy into, instead of negatively labeling foods, unnecessarily going hungry, or following overly restrictive diet rules that often lead to binging after such rules are violated.